Exabyte-io/documentation/docs/tutorials/dft/addons/structural-relaxation.md

 # Perform Structural Relaxation

 This tutorial page explains how to run a [structural relaxation](../../../workflows/addons/structural-relaxation.md) using [density functional theory](../../../models-directory/dft/overview.md).
-Relaxations consist in simultaneously relaxing the inter-atomic forces within a structure, whilst optimizing the overall lattice geometry by minimizing its corresponding potential energy.
+Relaxations consist in simultaneously relaxing the inter-atomic forces within a structure, whilst optimizing the overall lattice geometry by minimizing its corresponding potential energy together with the components of its internal [stress tensor](../../../properties-directory/non-scalar/stress-tensor.md).

 They can be run either as a stand-alone [workflow](../../../workflows/overview.md), or prepended as a [Workflow Add-on](../../../workflows/addons/overview.md) to another [property calculation](../../../properties/overview.md).